SabaTsomaia/cellular-automation/README.md

 # convey's game of life
-this is a simple cellular automation demo. it shows that even with simple rules you can create complex systems.
+simple cellular automation demo. it shows that even with simple rules you can create complex systems. written in typescript.

 https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life